 50.1 No business shall be transacted at any Council Meeting unless a quorum is present.
 The quorum required for a Council Meeting shall be as follows:

-50.1.1 The quorum for all meetings of Council at the first instance shall be four (4) Council Members with voting right.
+50.1.1 The quorum for all meetings of Council at the first instance shall be at least 50% in number of the total number of elected Council Members with voting right.
 Meetings may be conducted by electronic means as provided in the Constitution.

 50.1.2 If there is still no quorum after half an hour from the scheduled commencement time of the adjourned Council Meeting, the number of Council Members who are present at that time shall constitute a quorum for the said adjourned Council Meeting.
 The Constitution may not be amended or any decisions made to sell and/or purchase any Immovable Property and/or Investment at such a meeting.